material-motion/material-motion/specifications/directors.md

 A Director is an object that describes an interactive experience.

 A Director operates primarily in terms of targets and Plans.
-Directors must not have direct access to a Runtime.
+Directors do not have direct access to a Runtime.

 > Hiding the Runtime from a Director has the following benefits:
 >